pandas-dev/pandas/doc/source/development/extending.rst

     it implements.
 If the signatures do not match, numpy will ignore it.

     For example, the signature for `np.round` is `np.round(a, decimals=0, out=None)`.
-    if you implement a round function which omits the `out` keyword:
+    if you implement a round function which omits the `out` keyword,

 .. code-block:: python